JSONJuggler/MyMangaBackend/README.md

 # Welcome!

+Created by Beau Reescano - [Checkout my other stuff at webdeveloperbeau.com!](https://webdeveloperbeau.com)

 [Live at manga-back.webdeveloperbeau.com](https://www.mangareader.net/)

-This is a RESTful api I built using Typescript and Puppeteer for searching manga on [mangareader.net](https://www.mangareader.net/)
+This is a RESTful api built using Typescript and Puppeteer for searching manga on [mangareader.net](https://www.mangareader.net/)

 Source website used previously was [mangapanda.com](http://www.mangapanda.com/) but it seems to have been taken down.